Is there support for individuals after the program is completed?

 Are there treatments for people addicted to prescription drugs?

 The non-medical use of prescription drugs increased dramatically in the 1990s and remains at high levels.
 Like many illegal drugs, these drugs change the brain’s activity and can lead to many harmful consequences, including addiction.
 Treatments for prescription drugs tend to be similar to those for illegal drugs that affect the same brain systems.

-Can a person become addicted to psychotherapeutics that are prescribed by a doctor?
+Can a person become addicted to psychotherapeutics that is prescribed by a doctor?

 Self-help groups can balance and extend the effects of professional treatment.
 The most prominent self-help groups are those associated with Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and Cocaine Anonymous (CA), all of which are based on the 12-step model.
 Most drug addiction treatment programs encourage patients to participate in self-help group therapy during and after formal treatment.
 These groups can be particularly helpful during recovery, offering an added layer of community-level social support to help people achieve and maintain abstinence and other healthy lifestyle behaviors over the course of a lifetime.

 Can exercise play a role in the treatment process?

 Yes—exercise is increasingly becoming a component of many treatment programs and has shown effectiveness, in combination with cognitive-behavioral therapy, for promoting smoking cessation.
 Exercise may apply positive effects by addressing psychosocial and physiological needs that nicotine replacement alone does not; weakens negative mood; reducing stress; and helping prevent weight gain following cessation.
 Research is currently underway to find if and how exercise programs can play a similar role in the treatment of other forms of drug abuse.